usnistgov/dioptra/docs/source/how-to/essential-workflows/creating-a-queue.rst

    .. group-tab:: GUI

       In the Dioptra GUI, navigate to the **Queues** tab.
 Click **Create**.
 Enter a *name* and, optionally, a *description*, select a *group* for the queue, then click **Confirm**.
+      *Note: currently there is only one group available and additional groups cannot be created.
+This will change in a future version of Dioptra.*

    .. group-tab:: Python Client